My Favorite Plays

 2) Romeo and Juliet by William Shakespeare.

 This might be a rare instance where I saw a movie before reading the book, in this case, the play.
 As a hopeless romantic, I always wanted to read Romeo and Juliet.
 When I finally read it, I loved it.
 The love story is innocent and pure in so many ways because the characters are so young.
 The events of the play take place over three to six days which meant there was constant action to propel the plot forward.
-It is sad yet cute love story.
-I really liked the movie adaptation of Romeo and Juliet which released in 1968.
+It is a sad yet cute love story.
+I really liked the movie adaptation of Romeo and Juliet which was released in 1968.

 3) A View from the bridge by Arthur Miller.

 A View from the Bridge might not seem as obvious as a choice like A Death of a Salesman does, but it is an interesting play to read.
-The play is set in the 1950’S Brooklyn community among the second generation Italian immigrants.
+The play is set in the 1950’S Brooklyn community among second-generation Italian immigrants.
 Eddie, the main character is the tragic hero but at times it can be hard to feel sympathy for him.
 The characters and the plot are engaging and unpredictable.
 It is one of my favorite plays.

 4) Waiting for Godot by Samuel Beckett.

 It took me a long time to finally finish the play.
 Honestly, I wasn’t sure if I actually understood it when I was reading it but after I was taught this play, it became clear.
 It is an absurd play which means exactly what it sounds like.
 The themes of the play are very meaningful yet are in a way underlying than being in your face.
 The two main characters Vladimir and Estragon keep waiting day after day for Godot who never arrives.
-It is an almost perfect example of tragicomedy genre of plays.
+It is an almost perfect example of the tragicomedy genre of plays.
 In all fairness, I loved reading the play but reading it again might be impossible to do.

 These are my favorite plays that I have read so far.
-There are many more plays which are sitting on my to-be-read list and eventually I’ll get to them.
+There are many more plays that are sitting on my to-be-read list and eventually I’ll get to them.
 I have enjoyed these five the most and I hope to make additions to this list by reading more plays.